 Explore stats from Iceland vs Kazakhstan on ScoreBat - we are updating the numbers on this page every second of the game.

-Iceland are on a winning streak - they have won Netherlands and Czech Republic in their previous 2 matches while Kazakhstan are on a losing streak - they have lost to Czech Republic and Turkey in their previous 2 matches.
-Overall, Iceland have won 8 of their last 15 matches, losing 4 and drawing 3, while Kazakhstan have won 2 of their last 14 matches, losing 7 and drawing 5.
+Iceland are on a two-game winning streak, with victories against Netherlands and Czech Republic in their last two matches, while Kazakhstan's recent form includes two consecutive losses, including defeats against Czech Republic and Turkey in their last two outings.
+Overall, Iceland have won eight of their last fifteen matches, losing four and drawing three, while Kazakhstan have won two of their last fourteen matches, losing seven and drawing five.

 We are adding goal videos and full video highlights of the match between Iceland and Kazakhstan in real time.
 The videos of the goals are added usually minutes after the actual event if there are any official videos available.
 Full video highlights of Iceland - Kazakhstan are being added as they become available on the official social media channels of the league or the teams.